thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/Recommendations/fire-app-builder-global-recommendations.md

     In the sample `query` shown above, the `$.globalRecommendations[*]` query starts in the root directory, finds the `globalRecommendations` array and selects everything inside of the array.
 (If you were using XML with the sample XML feed above, your query would be `//globalrecommendations/guid/text()`.)
 If you want the query to look recursively in every folder for the `globalRecommendations` object, use `$..globalRecommendations[*]`.

-7. To ensure that your query correctly targets the `globalRecommendations` element, test the query in online evaluators:
+8. To ensure that your query correctly targets the `globalRecommendations` element, test the query in online evaluators:

     * For JSON feeds, test your query with the [Jayway JsonPath Evaluator](https://jsonpath.herokuapp.com/).
     * For XML feeds, test your query with the [XPath evaluator](http://www.freeformatter.com/xpath-tester.html).

-    The result from the query should be a list of strings containing IDs for the videos.
-Fire App Builder will use these video IDs when it builds the recommendation.
+    The result from the query should be a list of strings containing IDs for the content.
+Fire App Builder will use these content IDs when it builds the recommendation.

     If your items contain [Amazon extras][fire-app-builder-amazon-extras] (such as maturity rating), these extras will be sent with the recommendations.